Sauceforge/Saucery/README.md

 ## [Saucery 2](http://www.nuget.org/packages/saucery2) (for NUnit 2)

-In a windows batch command execute your test project like this:
+In a Jenkins job, execute your test project in a Windows Batch Command step like this:

     "C:\Program Files (x86)\NUnit 2.6.4\bin\nunit-console.exe" <workspace\relative\path\to\my\test.dll> /xml=nunit-selenium-testsuite.xml
     exit %%ERRORLEVEL%%